 Types of Secondary Packaging Used in E-commerce

-Secondary packaging includes solutions such as poly mailers, paper mailers, tamper‑evident courier bags, and bubble mailers, which protect products in transit and support branding and logistics.
+Secondary packaging includes solutions such as poly mailers, paper mailers, tamper-evident courier bags, and bubble mailers, which protect products in transit and support branding and logistics.
+These are widely used as secondary packaging options for online businesses looking to balance protection, cost, and brand visibility.
 For a detailed breakdown of each type and its specific use cases,

 Types of Labeling in E-commerce